cptroykeith/codility/README.md

   A[1] = 3
   A[2] = 1
   A[3] = 5
-the function should return 4, as it is the missing element.
+the function should return 4, as it is the missing element